chojust4/justin/README.md

 # personal-website
-Designed and created by myself using HTML / CSS, Bootstrap 4, and Javascript :)
+Designed and created using HTML / CSS, Bootstrap 4, and Javascript :)